Turnazos/.github/profile/readme.md

 ## What is the project about?
 For now the project is top secret, until we don't have a MVP, we are not spreading the next big unicorn idea...

+## Get in touch
+If you want to know more about us, contact us through email at marcosnicolau963@gmail.com, or via phone at +54 011 15-6827-5875